-Statistical analysis shows that the total treatment times of patients (while being in the treatment room) depend on several factors: medical speciality, triage color, age, type of attending physician (ED-physician or other medical specialist), the number of patients currently treated by the physician, and whether the patient requires a second consult or not.
-This combination of factors leads to almost 7000 treatment groups.
-Since the ED has been visited by 34.000 patients in 2011, that gives, on average, 5 treatment time realizations per group.
+This combination of factors that have an effect on the treatment time leads to almost 7000 treatment groups.
+Since the ED has been visited by 34.000 patients in 2011, we get, on average, 5 treatment time realizations per group.
 Hence, it is unreliable to sample treatment times from empirical data or fitted (EPT) distributions for these groups.
 To cope with this problem, the data mining technique of recursive partitioning has been used.
-The package 'rpart' (Therneau et al. 2012) of the statistical software program R (Gentleman and Ihaka 2012) has been used to generate a decision tree, that specifies the partitioning.
-The first part of this tree is shown in Figure 3.
-In the root, all groups are lumped together.
+The package 'rpart' (Therneau & B. Atkinson, 2012) of the statistical software program R (Gentleman & Ihaka, 2012) has been used to generate a decision tree, which specifies the partitioning.
+The first part of this tree is shown in Figure 7.